pkel/cpr/website/content/en/docs/methods/virtual-environment.md

 referenced blob.
 Without knowing the blob, its hash cannot be computed.
 Without knowing the hash, the blob cannot be referred to.
-It is impossible to distinguish between a link that was intentionally broken---let's say by replacing the hash with a random number---and a link to an existing but locally unavailable blob.
+It is impossible to distinguish between a link that was intentionally broken---let's say by replacing it with a random number---and a link to an existing but locally unavailable blob.

 For the virtual environment, we introduce the concept of local block